sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 - A working Kubernetes cluster, v1.19 or higher
 - The ability to provision persistent volumes, e.g. have Block Storage [CSI storage driver](https://kubernetes-csi.github.io/docs/drivers.html) installed
 - An Ingress Controller installed, e.g. platform native ingress controller, [NGINX Ingress Controller].
+- A cluster autoscaler configured for your cluster, e.g. platform native autoscaler, [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) (recommended).
 - The ability to create DNS records for Sourcegraph, e.g. `sourcegraph.company.com`

 ### Configure Sourcegraph on Google Kubernetes Engine (GKE)

 #### Prerequisites {#gke-prerequisites}

 1. You need to have a GKE cluster (>=1.19) with the `HTTP Load Balancing` addon enabled.
 Alternatively, you can use your own choice of Ingress Controller and disable the `HTTP Load Balancing` add-on, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller).
+It is recommended you also enable cluster autoscaling.
+Alternatively, you will need to manually manage the number of nodes to meet your deployments resourcing need, [learn more](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler).
-1. Your account should have sufficient access rights, equivalent to the `cluster-admin` ClusterRole.
+3. Your account should have sufficient access rights, equivalent to the `cluster-admin` ClusterRole.
-1. Connect to your cluster (via either the console or the command line using `gcloud`) and ensure the cluster is up and running by running: `kubectl get nodes` (several `ready` nodes should be listed)
+4. Connect to your cluster (via either the console or the command line using `gcloud`) and ensure the cluster is up and running by running: `kubectl get nodes` (several `ready` nodes should be listed)
-1. Have the [Helm CLI](https://helm.sh/docs/intro/install/) installed and run the following command to link to the Sourcegraph helm repository (on the machine used to interact with your cluster):
+5. Have the [Helm CLI](https://helm.sh/docs/intro/install/) installed and run the following command to link to the Sourcegraph helm repository (on the machine used to interact with your cluster):

 ```sh
 helm repo add sourcegraph https://helm.sourcegraph.com/release